-- Music – Add stock music or import your own mp3 audio file.
+- Music – (free) Add stock music or import your own mp3 audio file.
 Music allows you to show off your creativity.
 You can choose to add stock music tracks or import your own by clicking on the ‘Import Music’ option.
 With the free video editor, you can choose up to 3 music tracks from each category.
 With an upgrade, you have full access to the stock music library and the ability to import your own music.

 Show – These options allow you to show or hide either your cursor, webcam or captions on your video.
 By checking off these options, you are choosing to show either your cursor or webcam throughout your video.

-Captions – There are several options to add captions to your videos.
+Captions – (free) There are several options to add captions to your videos.
 You can choose to add captions with a text file including .txt or .srt files.
 With an upgrade, you can use the easy speech-to-text tool, or type in your own captions.
 Click here for more about captions.

 Additional Video Editing Notes:

 Edit Points – You can place edit points to animate or move objects in your video.
 Edit Points can be used for most of the tools located in ‘overlay.’
 A full tutorial can be found here.

 We hope that this guide will help you utilize the best of what Screencast-O-Matic has to offer in the video editor.
 You can print it out or refer back to it when you are editing.
 There are many more articles on editing tips, how to best utilize the video editor, and more!